supercrabtree/dastack/readme.md

 # dastack [![Build Status](https://travis-ci.org/supercrabtree/dastack.svg?branch=master)](https://travis-ci.org/supercrabtree/dastack)

-All of the implementations of stacks I found attached everything to the `prototype` and didn't make good of private encapsulation, getters, non-enumerable methods, etc.
+All of the implementations of stacks I found attached everything to the `prototype` and didn't make good use of private encapsulation, getters, non-enumerable methods, etc.

 So here it is, a clean implementation of a stack written in straight simple